-We considered the number of years that each company had been in business because it demonstrated the company’s ability to survive under varying economic conditions.
-This should give customers peace of mind that the company will be around to stand behind a warranty if a homeowner has to file a claim.
+We considered the number of years that each company had been in business, because it demonstrated the ability to survive under varying economic conditions.
+This should give customers peace of mind that the company will be around if a homeowner has to file a claim.

 The companies that earned the highest scores in our review were those that had been around 10 years or longer, while those that had been around for fewer than five years got the lowest ratings.
 Each company’s time in business accounted for 5% of its overall rating.

-When a homeowner files a claim under a home warranty, they or the home warranty company have to arrange for a contractor to go and repair or replace the item that is malfunctioning.
-Many home warranty companies have networks of contractors that they utilize for repair work and require that homeowners utilize approved contractors for any work done under their warranty; many will even deny coverage if a homeowner uses an unapproved contractor or work performed is outside the scope of their coverage.
+When a homeowner files a claim under a home warranty, they or the home warranty company have to arrange for a contractor to go and repair or replace the malfunctioning item.
+Many home warranty companies have networks of contractors that they utilize for repair work and require that homeowners utilize approved contractors for any work done under their warranty.
+Many will even deny coverage if a homeowner uses an unapproved contractor or if work performed is outside the scope of their coverage.